watsoncui/cui-lab.github.io/README.md

 ### GitHub "Hello, world!"
 Tutorial

 Let's use the GitHub GUI to start a simple repository.
+Many GitHub tutorials give much more detail than is necessary, so I thought that we could distill the GitHub tasks, most important to our lab, into these few tutorials.

 1. Create a GitHub user account at [github.com](https://github.com/).
 2. Once logged in, click the "+" (plus) sign in the top right-hand corner, and select "New repository".